-They shoot oxygen and carbonics into your nose which drains you, but more importantly, they raise the temperature.
-It gets very hot, and the idea is it stimulate your white blood cells because it says my body has a fever.
+They shoot oxygen and carbonics into your nose, which drains you, but more importantly, they raise the temperature.
+It gets very hot, and the idea is it stimulates your white blood cells because it says my body has a fever.
 I need to run and attack anything that is suspect, and I get that.

-I go every Friday at 2:30 or three o’clock, what’s called my spa treatment at the end of every week.
+I go every Friday at 2:30 or 3, what’s called my spa treatment at the end of every week.

-They told me it will raise my PSA temporarily, so I don’t want to get my PSA check when I get out of this thing, but overall, it should slow down the process and give my body the best fighting chance that it has.
+They told me it will raise my PSA temporarily, so I don’t want to get my PSA check when I get out of this thing.
+Overall, it should slow down the process and give my body the best fighting chance that it has.